Crewe Town Centre Regeneration Programme

 Further information about the Crewe Town Centre Planning Policy.

 Following acquisition of the Royal Arcade site in Crewe town centre the Council have procured a development partner, Peveril Securities, to deliver a mixed-use development that will include a new bus station, multi-storey car park, cinema, restaurants, public realm, leisure and retail uses.

 Further information about the Royal Arcade.

 Crewe Market Hall

-In developing a new vision for Crewe’s markets, Cheshire East Council has taken a bold step in their transformation – with the historic Market Hall about to undergo an exciting £3m programme of refurbishment and due to reopen in Spring 2021.
+In developing a new vision for Crewe’s markets, Cheshire East Council has taken a bold step in their transformation – with the historic Market Hall currently undergoing an exciting £3m programme of refurbishment and due to reopen in Spring 2021.